Recurring revenue management software

 While subscription management software may be the most important part of your recurring revenue tech stack, it’s not the only part.
 Recurly, as you may have noticed, seamlessly integrates with the rest of your tech stack.

-In addition, Recurly’s subscription management software has all of the necessary features to manage the recurring revenue model.
+In addition, our subscription management software has all the necessary features to manage the recurring revenue model.
 With Recurly, you can:

 Choose from a multitude of subscription plan options.